Editing Notes

 On desktop, Left-clicking in the piano roll will add a note of the currently selected instrument and dragging while still holding the left button will allow you to set the duration.
 A pattern may be automatically created if you click on an area where there was no pattern.
 Double-clicking deletes a note.
 Alternatively Shift+click also deletes.

-Similarly, on mobile, notes are created by a quick tap and deleted by double-tapping.
+Similarly, on mobile, notes are created by a quick tap.

 Moving & resizing notes